fastly/terraform-provider-fastly/docs/resources/service_dynamic_snippet_content.md

 ~> **Warning:** Terraform will take precedence over any changes you make through the API.
 Such changes are likely to be reversed if you run Terraform again.

-If Terraform is being used to populate the initial content of a dynamic snippet which you intend to manage via the API, then the lifecycle `ignore_changes` field can be used with the resource.
+~> **Note:** By default the Terraform provider allows you to externally manage the snippets via API or UI.
+If you wish to apply your changes in the HCL, then you should explicitly set the `manage_snipptes` attribute.
 An example of this configuration is provided below.

 ## Example Usage (Terraform >= 0.12.6)